sajjadGG/book-python/serialization-csv/index.rst

 :About:
     * Filename: ``csv_dictreader.py``
-    * Lines of code to write: 6 linie
+    * Lines of code to write: 20 lines
     * Estimated time of completion: 15 min

 Writing ``csv``